Fatma Seher Erden

-Fatma Seher Erden (1888 – 2 July 1955), known as Kara Fatma, was a decorated Turkish hero who distinguished herself as a militia leader and soldier during the Turkish War of Independence.
+Fatma Seher Erden (1888 – 2 July 1955), known as Kara Fatma, was a female Turkish soldier who distinguished herself as a militia leader during the Turkish War of Independence.

 Nickname

 The word kara literally means "black" in Turkish and is sometimes used as a synonym for "brunette"; when used for warriors, however, it usually means "courageous".
+Mustafa Kemal Atatürk gave her the nickname of Kara Fatma.

 Life

-She was born in Erzurum, in the Erzurum Vilayet of the Ottoman Empire.
+She was born in the city of Erzurum, in the Erzurum Vilayet of the Ottoman Empire.
 Her father was Yusuf Ağa.
 Her husband died during the Caucasus Campaign in the First World War.
 In 1919, she travelled to Sivas where a congress was held by Mustafa Kemal Pasha (later Atatürk).
 She requested to be enlisted in the army.
 After Mustafa Kemal Pasha's approval, she formed a militia group.
 There were 43 women in addition to 700 men under her command.
 She was taken prisoner twice by the Greek Army.
 According to an interview in the newspaper Tanin, during her second imprisonment, she was taken to the headquarters of General Nikolaos Trikoupis, where the general spoke to her.
 She managed to escape from the prison soon afterwards.
 She fought at both the İzmit-Bursa and İzmir fronts.
 According to the columnist Yılmaz Özdil, her unit was one of the first to enter İzmir during the Liberation of İzmir from the Greeks on 9 September 1922.
 Her unit controlled Karşıyaka (north of İzmir Gulf).